vasimv/Everytag/README.md

 To create Google FMDN key and query locations, use this: https://github.com/leonboe1/GoogleFindMyTools

+## Hardware

+The firmware has support (see boards/ subdirectory) and tested on these boards and beacons: NRF52DK (nRF52832), NRF54L15DK (nRF54L15), KKM C2 (nRF52805), KKM K4P (K5) with accelerometer (nRF52833), KKM P1 (nRF52810), KKM P11 (nRF52810), Fanstel NRF52805EVM (nRF52805), Minew HCB22E (nRF52832).
+It has no support for buttons and second/other LEDs, it'll start right after flashing without ability to shutdown (except my own board with BQ25121A, see below) only one LED will blink on the start.

+Additionally, i've included my design of beacon that has Qi/WPC wireless charging support (nRF52833, BQ51013B, BQ25121A), see hardware/ subdirectory.
+The goal was to make small and very thin beacon (50x20x2mm with LIR2016 li-ion battery).
+You can order these assembled on PCBWay https://www.pcbway.com/project/shareproject/Small_and_thin_50x20x2mm_Bluetooth_beacon_with_Qi_WPC_wireless_charging_f97170e6.html (around 35 USD per board).

 ## Compilation
 Zephyr-based nRF Connect SDK 2.8.0 is required to compile the firmware.